miraland-labs/solarti-program-library/docs/src/stake-pool/quickstart.md

 Signature: 51yf2J6dSGAx42KPs2oTMTV4ufEm1ncAHyLPQ6PNf4sbeMHGqno7BGn2tHkUnrd7PRXiWBbGzCWpJNevYjmoLgn2
 Creating stake pool Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR with validator list 86VZZCuqiz7sDJpFKjQy9c9dZQN9vwDKbYgY8pcwHuaF
 Signature: 47QHcWMEa5Syg13C3SQRA4n88Y8iLx1f39wJXQAStRUxpt2VD5t6pYgAdruNRHUQt1ZBY8QwbvEC1LX9j3nPrAzn
-Depositing SOL into stake pool
+Depositing MLN into stake pool
 Update not required
 Using existing associated token account DgyZrAq88bnG1TNRxpgDQzWXpzEurCvfY2ukKFWBvADQ to receive stake pool tokens of mint BoNneHKDrX9BHjjvSpPfnQyRjsnc9WFH71v8wrgCd7LB, owned by 4SnSuUtJGKvk2GYpBwmEsWG53zTurVM8yXGsoiZQyMJn
 Signature: 4jnS368HcofZ1rUpsGZtmSK9kVxFzJRndSX5VS7eMV3kVgzyg9efA4mcgd2C6BoSNksTmTonRGXTVM1WMywFpiKq
 ```

 Your stake pool now exists!
 For the largest number of validators, the cost for
-this phase is ~2.02 SOL, plus 15 SOL deposited into the pool in exchange for
+this phase is ~2.02 MLN, plus 15 MLN deposited into the pool in exchange for
 pool tokens.

-## Step 2: Deposit SOL into the pool
+## Step 2: Deposit MLN into the pool

-Now that the pool exists, let's deposit some SOL in exchange for some pool tokens.
+Now that the pool exists, let's deposit some MLN in exchange for some pool tokens.

-SOL will likely be the most attractive form of deposit, since it's the easiest
+MLN will likely be the most attractive form of deposit, since it's the easiest
 for everyone to use.
 Normally, this will likely be done from a DeFi app or
 wallet, but in our example, we'll do it straight from the command line.

-We already deposited 15 SOL during creation of the pool, but let's deposit
+We already deposited 15 MLN during creation of the pool, but let's deposit
-another 10 SOL into the pool:
+another 10 MLN into the pool:

 ```
 $ solarti-stake-pool deposit-sol Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR 10